How to launch your first cold outreach campaign

 You can also read the guide on campaign metrics.

-- If reply rate stays at 5% or higher, increase campaign sending by 5 emails per day per mailbox each week
+• Reply rate at 5% or higher → increase by +5 campaign emails per mailbox per week

-- If reply rate drops below 5%, reduce the daily limit by a few emails and review your targeting or copy
+• Reply rate below 5% → reduce the daily limit and review your targeting or copy before scaling again

 After your campaign starts getting engagement, focus on the prospects most likely to convert.

-Even without open or link tracking, you can filter prospects by their replies: interested, neutral, or not interested.
+Whether or not you use open or click tracking, you can always filter prospects by reply sentiment: interested, neutral, or not interested.

 Open your campaign and go to the Recipients tab.
-Use the Filter menu to find prospects who showed interest.
-Then you can move them to a separate list, export them to CSV, or create CRM deals.
+Use the Filter menu to find prospects who showed interest, then move them to a separate list, export to CSV, or create CRM deals directly.

 See the detailed guide on exporting recipient data from campaigns.